 - Big Data Management: Stores and analyzes massive, varied data sets (social media, sensor data).

-- E-commerce & Content: Stores product catalogues, user profiles, and various content (descriptions, images, and reviews).
+- E-commerce & Content: Maintains product catalogues, user information registers, and other information (descriptions, images and commentsetc).

-- Social Networking: Manages massive amounts of social media data (posts, comments, connections, photos, videos).
+- Social Networking: Processes large volume of social media content (usergenerated posts, comments, connection, photos, and videos).

-- IoT: Stores and analyzes data streams from millions of connected devices.
+- IoT: Subscribes and stores data feeds originating from millions of smart devices.

 Advantages of NoSQL